sweharris/mqttlight_bridge/README.md

 you should be careful that actions taken in response to "ON" without a brightness value should not change the brightness by mistake.

+I've seen Home Assistant get confused; I originally created an `mqtt` light as on/off and then later changed it to one with brightness.
+HA then wasn't sure how to present it; the GUI presented on/off and brightness slider, and the slider did change cause a brightness command to be sent... but it never reflected the actual brightness.
+I found I had to stop HA and edit the `.storage/core.restore_state` to remove the existing entry for the light before it would pick up the new definition.